 Yes!
 All products on Rosette at least contain ingredients that are fair trade.
 When we talk about fair trade, what we mean is that the product or ingredient is certified or verified by one of our approved fair trade bodies.
 Those bodies are: Fairtrade International (FLO-Cert), Small Producers’ Symbol (SPP), Fair For Life, Fair Trade Federation, and World Fair Trade Organization (WFTO).

 Well, that’d be just one.
 Rosette is truly a small business!
-Though Rosette may have the opportunity to grow in the coming months, Lia is currently a one-woman army.
+Though Rosette may have the opportunity to grow in the coming years, Lia is currently a one-woman army.
 She does all the behind-the-scenes product sourcing, social media/marketing, as well as communicating with customers and packing/shipping your orders.
 Seems like a lot, right?
 Well, it kind of is!
 But that’s why your patience, understanding and support is always so appreciated! 🙂

 3. Orders